Docs

 denyRule violation is reported as an error, failing the check.

-You can override lint levels for specific contracts by creating a subsection with the contract's name (the NAME from [contracts.NAME]).
+Override lint levels for specific contracts by creating a subsection named after the contract: the NAME in [contracts.NAME].

 Example: